Bruno-Kohn/calindrafront1/README.md

 # Search Product

-A simple way to search for the availability of the most desired products on the market..
+A simple way to search for the availability of the most desired products on the market.

 ## About